 Fecal incontinence is more common in adults aged 65 years and older.
 Other factors that may increase your chance of fecal incontinence include:

 The main symptom is the inability to control bowel movements, which leads to leakage of solid or liquid stool, and/or gas.

 You will be asked about your symptoms and medical history.
 A physical exam will be done, which will include an evaluation of the perianal area.
 Your doctor may refer you to a specialist.

 Your bodily structures may need to be viewed.
 This can be done with:

 Your doctor may suggest changes to your diet.
-You may be referred to a nutritionist for diet ideas.
+You may be referred to a registered dietitian.
 Examples of dietary changes include: